Noctis Lucis Caelum: Popularity

 In a 2017 Famitsu poll, Noctis was voted as the most-wanted character fans expect to appear in Square Enix's franchise Kingdom Hearts.
-For the game Kingdom Hearts III, a new character named Yozora was used as two cameos and a boss fight.
+For the game Kingdom Hearts III, a new character named Yozora made cameo appearances in the base game and appeared as a boss in the Re: Mind DLC.
 Kotaku said Yozora shared several physical similarities with Noctis, most noticeably in the Final Fantasy Versus XIII trailers.
 When asked about similarities between Noctis and Yozora, Nomura stated while there are several similarities between the two characters, they are not connected.